-Podiatric Physicians who are unable to attend the FPMA Science and Management Symposium (SAM) held in Orlando, Florida every year in January can earn some of their required CECH with FPMA home study courses.
+Podiatric Physicians who are unable to attend the FPMA Science and Management Symposium (SAM) held in the Orlando, Florida area every year in January or the FPMA Summer Conference can earn some of their required CECH with home study courses.

 When considering home study courses, please keep in mind the guidelines for CECH as established by the Florida Board of Podiatric Medicine:

-Important Information: New statute relating to Initial Licensure and Relicensure in the State of Florida - This statute applies to both Licensed DPMs and Podiatric X-Ray Assistants and those individuals who wish to become licensed in the State of Florida:
+Important Information: Statute relating to Initial Licensure and Relicensure in the State of Florida - This statute applies to both Licensed DPMs and Podiatric X-Ray Assistants and those individuals who wish to become licensed in the State of Florida:

 Section 456.0635, Florida Statutes